rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 3. Partity transformation

 It is important to find the minimum eigen value of a matrix, in Chemistry the minimum eigen value of a Hermitian matrix is the ground state energy.
+By applying a parameterized circuit represented by U(0) to some state |U> the outputs is